 The Bass Pro Shops Eclipse Refuge Screen House is a large but very portable screen house shelter.
-It’s great for camping and any picnic situation where you want to keep mosquitoes, bees and hornets away from your food and away from you.
+It’s great for camping and any picnic situation where you want to keep mosquitoes, bees and hornets away from your food — and away from you, too.

-A good screen house will keep bugs out and can potentially save your camping trip and outing.
+A good screen house will keep bugs out and can make your camping trip and outing much more enjoyable.

 Back to the Eclipse Refuge Screen House review.
 If you’re reading this, you want to know: Is the Bass Pro Shops Eclipse Refuge Screen House a good deal?
 Is it worth buying?

-Yes.
-The Bass Pro Shops Eclipse Refuge Screen House is an outstanding screen house for the price.
-In fact, it’s in our guide to the 12 best screen house and tent shelters for 2022!
+In my opinion and personal experience, the Bass Pro Shops Eclipse Refuge Screen House is an outstanding screen house for the price.
+The packability is particularly good.
+In fact, it’s in our guide to the 15 best screen house and tent shelters!

 Still, is it right for you?